Open In App

 Parameters:

 • event: This parameter is required.
 It specifies one or more event(s) or namespaces to attach to the selected elements.
-In case of multiple event values, those are separated by space.
-Event must be a valid.
+In the case of multiple event values, those are separated by space.
+The event must be valid.

 • childSelector: This parameter is optional.
 It specifies that the event handler should only be attached to the defined child elements.